-Q Medium Red Clover is a multi-cut clover, exhibiting vigorous regrowth, producing good quantities of biomass following grazing or cutting.
+Q Medium Red Clover is a multi-cut clover that exhibits vigorous regrowth, producing good quantities of biomass following grazing or cutting.

-Q can be harvested 2 to 3 times during the growing season.
+Q can be harvested two to three times during the growing season.

 WILDLIFE PLOTS -----

 Q Medium Red Clover is a high quality, productive, and palatable cool-season forage for deer, turkey, and other wildlife.